 Yosemite National Park

 One of the most famous national parks, California’s Yosemite National Park is absolutely magical.
 Giant sequoia trees, gorgeous waterfalls, and snow-capped mountains come together to create a fantasy land you have to see to believe.
+Of course, one of the best things to do in Yosemite is head out on a hike.

 A long, 8.8-mile loop trail, The Mist is a difficult hike, but so worth the effort.
 The trail takes guests by two breathtaking waterfalls, both of which sprinkle hikers with cooling mist as they pass.
 Spring and early summer are the ideal times for hiking this trail and seeing the waterfalls in their full glory.